Getting started

 card.
 Nodes can rejoin at any point following the above procedure.

-Or do so with the CLI:
+Or do so with the CLI (from the worker machine):

 kalavai pool stop